varshith-Git/Chatbot/README.md

 3.some Images that for "Exit","Refresh","Forward","Backward","logo" and  "submit"

-4.A text file you may insert your commands.i mean how to rply your bot
+4.A text file you may insert your commands,I mean how to reply your bot

+# VERSION-1.0.0

 # NOTE:
-*Dont leave Spaces (Spaces are not allowed)while texting Message `
+*Dont leave Spaces (Spaces are not allowed)while texting Message with bot `